 Priests attend the Mass for the beatification of Pope John Paul II in Saint… (Alessandro Bianchi, Reuters )

-"He was admired as a saint when he was alive," said Beata Klepacka, 31, a physician of Polish descent who was here with her family from London.
-"I think John Paul II is probably the most important person in the last century."
+"He was admired as a saint when he was alive," said Beata Klepacka, 31, a doctor who came to Rome from London with her family to attend the beatification ceremony.

-Flags inside and outside the square marked out groups as coming from as far away as South Africa and Brazil, the world's most populous Catholic country.
+Rain and gray skies from the previous day gave way to sunshine Sunday morning as pilgrims from across the globe streamed into St. Peter's Square.
+Flags and banners marked out groups from as far away as South Africa and Brazil, the world's most populous Roman Catholic country.

 Huge crowds built up in the streets around Vatican City as police closed off the square, which was already fully packed hours before the ceremonial Mass began at 10 a.m.
 Ambulances and rescue officials carried away those overcome by the heat or by the crush of people.